-- 1. Zoning Permits. - a.
+1. Zoning Permits.

+- a.
 Zoning Permit- Use Compliance.
 A change from one permitted use to another permitted use, or establishment of a new permitted use, is subject to a use compliance review. - b.
 Zoning Permit- Structure Compliance.
-Buildings and structures that do not require site plan review per Article 13 are reviewed administratively.
+Buildings and structures that do not require site plan review per this ordinance are reviewed administratively.
 Zoning permits are valid for one (1) year and expire if the structure or building construction does not commence within this timeframe. - c.
-Zoning Permit- Certification of Conditions.
-After Planning Commission approves a site plan, the Zoning Administrator shall issue a zoning permit when all conditions of approval are satisfied. - d.
 Zoning Permit- Certification of Site Compliance.
-Once all site work associated with a site plan, the Zoning Administrator shall issue a zoning permit. - e.
+Once all site work associated with a site plan, the Zoning Administrator shall issue a zoning permit. - d.
 Zoning Permit- Minor Site Plan Amendment.
-For a minor amendment to a site plan in accordance with Section 13.80, which meets zoning requirements, the Zoning Administrator shall issue a zoning permit. - 2.
+For a minor amendment to a site plan in accordance with this ordinance which meets zoning requirements, the City Manager shall issue a zoning permit. - 2.
 Building Permits and Certificates of Occupancy.
 Building permits and certificates of occupancy are processed in accordance with the building code.
 However, as the process relates to the Zoning Ordinance, the following applies: - a.
-Building permits shall not be issued for building construction until all applicable zoning and site plan approvals are secured, as applicable, and after all conditions of approval are satisfied (Zoning Permit- Certification of Conditions).
+Building permits shall not be issued for building construction until all applicable zoning and site plan approvals are secured, as applicable, and after all conditions of approval are satisfied.
 However, at the discretion of the Zoning Administrator, building permits may be issued conditionally so long as site plan requirements are satisfied prior to the issuance of a certificate of occupancy. - b.
-Certificates of Occupancy shall not be issued until all applicable site improvements are installed and certified as complete by the Zoning Administrator or other authorized City Official (Zoning Permit- Certification of Site Compliance).
+Certificates of Occupancy shall not be issued until all applicable site improvements are installed and certified as complete by the Zoning Administrator or other authorized City Official.
 However, at the discretion of the Zoning Administrator, Temporary Certificates of Occupancy may be issued conditionally so long as required site improvements are completed within a specified timeframe.
-Performance guarantees may be required per Section 12.70.
+Performance guarantees may be required pursuant to this ordinance.